-- The institution has functional compost machines for organic solid waste management. - There is a ban on single-use plastic and plastic crockery on the campus. - The college has a separate storeroom for the safe storage of electronic waste.
+- The institution has functional compost machines for organic solid waste management. - There is ban on single use plastic and plastic crockery in the campus. - College has a separate storeroom for the safe storage of electronic waste.
 After a certain interval of time college disposes of the E-waste to concerned agencies through the auction process. - The college has a rainwater storage system. - Personal Vehicles (Students) are not allowed in the campus